filecoin-project/filecoin-docs/content/en/developers/smart-contracts/about/blueprints/index.md

 - Whenever a repayment is made, the LendingMarket contract should calculate the interest each lender should get
 - After all repayments are completed, the owner should propose changing the beneficiary to itself and the beneficiary should approve it

-#### In terms of loan default

-- If the LoanAgent fails to pull fund from the miner actor, it would consider the loan as “at risk”.
-If the loan is at risk for a certain period of time, the LoanAgent can try to terminate sectors (not available now) and claim the balance left in the actor.

 ![A diagram showing the lending pool flow.](lending-pool-flow.png)